apiato/documentation/docs/getting-started/software-architectural-patterns.md

 ##### 7) Create Transformers {#create-transformers}

-In Laravel, the Transformers classes live in the `app/Transformers/` folder.
-But In Apiato MVC, the Transformers classes should live in `app/Containers/Application/UI/API/Transformers/`.
+In Laravel, the Transformers classes live in the `app/Transformers/` folder but In Apiato MVC, the Transformers classes should live in `app/Containers/Application/UI/API/Transformers/`.

 Transformers must extend from `App\Ship\Parents\Transformers\Transformer`.

 ##### 8) Create Service Providers {#create-service-providers}

-In Laravel, the Service Providers classes live in the `app/Providers/` folder.
-But In Apiato MVC, the Service Providers classes can live in `app/Containers/Application/Providers/`, but also can live anywhere else.
+In Laravel, the Service Providers classes live in the `app/Providers/` folder but In Apiato MVC, the Service Providers classes can live in `app/Containers/Application/Providers/`, but also can live anywhere else.

 If you want the Service Providers to be automatically loaded (without having to register it in the `config/app.php` file), rename your file to  `MainServiceProvider.php` (full path `app/Containers/Application/Providers/MainServiceProvider.php`).
-Otherwise you can create Service Providers anywhere and register them manually in Laravel.
+Otherwise, you can create Service Providers anywhere and register them manually in Laravel.

 ##### 9) Create Migrations {#create-migrations}